+Having a specified price range uses only price to plot a single bar instead of the passing of time.
 Range bars help show you the picture of what price is doing.
 It does not matter what trading indicators you use, they will respond much faster and give a clear pattern to improve your trading.

 Is There An Edge With Day Trading Range Bar Charts?

 There is no guaranteed edge with day trading range bar charts, as with any trading strategy or tool.
 Some traders find that using range bar charts can provide advantages over other chart types for day trading.

 Range bar charts can help traders filter out market noise and focus on significant price movements, making it easier to identify trends and potential trading opportunities.
 By setting a specific price range for each range bar, traders can adjust the chart to fit their trading style and the volatility of the market they are trading.